TÕLKED 6 – 10 (somewhat literal)

 B: Morning!
 What plans do you have today?

 A: I will meet with Indrek after work.
-We will go to the high school together.
+We went to high school together.

 B: Does he also live in Tallinn now?